kazeraniman/RustyChip/README.md

 ## Running
 As expected, the standard `cargo` commands are all that's necessary.
 Run `cargo run -- --help` to get an idea of the options available.
 This is especially true due to all the quirk flags available.
 Please note that different games will work/not work depending on the quirk combinations.
 I have picked the default options based on the expectations in the testing suite.
 For more information on quirks, please see [the testing suite](#testing-suite) section.
 The simplest structure is `cargo run -- <path to the game file>`.
-When the emulator is open, game files can be dragged onto the window in order to load them.
+When the emulator is open, game files can be dragged onto the window in order to load them, or the L key can be pressed for a file picker that starts in the `games` directory.

 ## Controls
-Aside from the actual game controls, you may close the window or press ESC to stop the emulator.
+Aside from the actual game controls, you may close the window or press `ESC` to stop the emulator.
+You may open a file picker which starts in the `games` directory by pressing `L`.

 When it comes to the game controls, I have put the mapping I used down below, but each game has its own controls and I'm sad to say your guess is as good as mine there.